Table of Contents

 A Mormon Stake President and Bishop sat on my deck one summer afternoon.
 We shared a cool drink and talked about this and that.
 At length, we came to the point of the visit.
 With loads of sincerity, they invited me to return to Mormonism.
 I was quick to agree and expressed my willingness to do precisely that.

 I was absolutely sincere because I wanted what was true.
-Jesus said the truth will make you free, and I am willing to do what is necessary.
-They were pleased until I pointed out that I have one condition.
+Jesus said, the truth will make you free, and I will do what is necessary.
+My response pleased them until I said, there is one condition.
 Turning to the Stake President, I asked, where will you go when you die?
-In accordance with Mormon theology he answered, I don’t know, I must wait until I the judgement and see what happens.
+He answered, I don’t know.
+I must wait until the judgement and see what happens.
 The Bishop was equally stumped.
 Neither man had any assurance of eternal life.

 Mormon Assurances Examined